4xoc/monban/README.md

 * audit - Prints the current configs in a nicer way for easy access audits.
 This doesn't check for drifts beforehand so be sure that `diff` or `sync` has been run before as otherwise the audit output might be incorrect.

 For more details on the commands and flags run `monban help`.

+**Note:** Due to the implementation of sudoRole object updates a `diff` command will not show the changes to be made but the whole object as it shall exist on the target ldap host.

 ### Configuring Monban